LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 In essence, the process that the tool follows is identical to the manual extraction described above.

 1. The boundary of each partner is processed in sequence.
 #.
-The selected SQL and GIS data layer are selected using the boundary (and/or the survey tags for this partner).
+The relevant SQL and GIS data layer are selected using the boundary (and/or the survey tags) for this partner.
 #.
 The resulting selections are exported to the output folder as specified in the configuration file, using the columns and symbology specified in this configuration file.
-#.
-GIS data is added to the map as detailed by the user.
-Layers are symbolised as specified in the configuration file, and labels are added if requested.
-[Haven't run the tool yet so don't know if it does this - assume not]
 #.
 During the process the tool reports its progress to a log file and when the process finishes this log file is displayed, allowing the user to assess the success of the data extraction.
 The log file is kept with the other output in the output directory.